A361 road: North Wiltshire and Gloucestershire

 This road links Highworth to Lechlade and has no pavement for the entire length apart from a small section in Inglesham.
 It carries traffic at high speeds.

 The Thames Path National Trail follows the verge for a little over one mile between Upper Inglesham and Inglesham.
 On entering Lechlade, the road crosses the Grade II listed Halfpenny Bridge, which marks the navigable limit of the River Thames for powered craft.
-Lines painted onto the panels on the bridge parapets indicate the border between the ceremonial counties of Wiltshire (to the south) and Gloucestershire (to the north).
+Lines painted onto the panels on the bridge parapets indicate the border between the counties of Wiltshire (to the south) and Gloucestershire (to the north).

 Oxfordshire

-The road crosses into Oxfordshire a few miles north of Lechlade and heads towards Burford and Chipping Norton passing many Oxfordshire villages on its way.
+The road crosses into Oxfordshire a few miles north of Lechlade and heads towards Cotswold Wildlife Park, Burford and Chipping Norton passing many Oxfordshire villages on its way.
 It is also the boundary for the Cotswolds AONB at Lechlade.
 It then enters Banbury from the southwest as an arterial road passing the Banbury Cross, and heading north, the A361 multiplexes on the Southam Road roundabout of the A422.
 For about two miles the route is signed as A422, the dual carriageway Hennef Way until Junction 11 of the M40.